MUTHUSELVANV/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
 Performed Simple Linear Regression on salary dataset.
-The ML can predict salary based on the years of experience.
+The ML algorithm can predict salary based on the years of experience.
 The python code approaches Linear Regression by performing all the 6 jars of ML.
 1st JAR: Data -
   Data Cleaning:
     (a) Import Data